vighnashreeb/ai-class/README.md

 # artificial intelligence
-problem solving in prolog and pyhton in ai
+problem solving in prolog and python in ai